Skip to content

 3. Selling Your Board Game Ideas to the Publishers

-This one is the hardest and most bureaucratic approach for publishing your board game, But it could be the most rewarding professionally.
+This one is the hardest and most bureaucratic approach for publishing your board game; But it could be the most rewarding professionally.
 You are approaching professionals who live and breathe board games.
 They can give you their authentic views on your product.

-Sometimes, they buy the idea and patent it wholesomely and you might lose your rights to the IP.
-This doesn’t mean they are taking it away for good, but there is a good chance that you end up with less money and credit than publishing your game via personal brand or by crowdfunding it.
+Sometimes, they buy the idea and patent wholesomely and you might lose your rights to the IP.
+This doesn’t mean they are taking it away for good, but there is a good chance of you end up with less money and credit than publishing your game via personal brand or by crowdfunding it.

 Being that person means your career officially has begun and has taken a dramatic turn toward professionalism.
-Now more people know you and even for your future work you can brag about your resume.
+Now more people know you and even for your future works you can brag about your resume.

 Before moving on to next section, you can also check this video from Jamey Stegmaier (Designer of Scythe, Euphoria) of Stonemaier Games and learn a thing or two from his valuable lessons.